Nursing students prepare to start first job during pandemic

 Luckily, many are training in their jobs at hospitals and doctors offices through the pandemic.

-Lynn said her experience has taught her more about preparation and news way to approach treating patients of all types.
+Lynn said her experience has taught her more about preparation and a new way to approach treating patients of all types.

 “I think it brings up the real topic of precautions,” said Lynn.
 “It’s definitely eye-opening of what general precautions we need to take with some patients.”